 Until the summer of 1916, scientists thought shark attacks might be impossible.
 In fact, the millionaire banker and adventurer Hermann Oelrichs offered a reward to anyone who could prove they had been attacked by one.
 Leading ichthyologists speculated that their bites were too light to be fatal.

-Then, the attacks along the Jersey Shore started.
+Then, the attacks along the Jersey Shore began.
 Between the 1st and 12th of July, five people were attacked by sharks.
 Only one victim survived.
 The contrast between a beach holiday and bloody deaths captured the imagination of the public, thanks to the sensational reporting of local newspapers.

 “We provoke a shark every time we enter the water where sharks happen to be, for we forget: The ocean is not our territory – it’s theirs.” -Peter Benchley